|Elliott Sound Products||Meters, Multipliers & Shunts|

 Rs = 0.2 / 5 = 0.04Ω

 V = R * I = 3500 * 50uA = 175mV... not much of a gain, but not many alternatives.
-Current measurement will always lose some voltage, so it is important that the voltmeter is always connected after the ammeter, so that the 'lost' voltage is taken into consideration.
+DC current measurement will always lose some voltage, so it is important that the voltmeter is always connected after the ammeter, so that the 'lost' voltage is taken into consideration.
 Where extremely low voltage drop is important, one must resort to amplification.
 An opamp can be used to amplify the voltage across a much smaller value shunt, but at the expense of circuit complexity and temperature drift.
-Digital panel meters are better than analogue movements for current measurements.
+Digital panel meters are often (but not always) better than analogue movements for current measurements.
+Note that for AC current measurements, a current transformer is the best solution - see Transformers - Part 2 for more.

 The idea of a shunt is all well and good, but where does one obtain an 0.04 ohm resistor?
 It can be made up of a number of wirewound or metal film resistors in parallel, or a dedicated shunt may be available.
 Obtaining high accuracy at such low resistances is very difficult though, and shunts are generally cut, machined or filed to remove small amounts of metal until the exact value needed is achieved.
 The shunt must be made from metal having a low temperature coefficient of resistance to prevent the reading being affected by changes in temperature - either ambient, or caused by the load current heating the shunt..